For men navigating changes in sexual health and function

 One is assuming everything is psychological.
 That can lead people to ignore physical contributors that deserve attention.

-The other is refusing to consider pressure or anticipation at all.
-That can lead to chasing physical solutions for patterns that shift mainly across context.
+The other is refusing to consider performance pressure, anticipation, or context at all.
+That can lead to chasing physical solutions for more situational patterns.

 For example, erections that are reliable alone but inconsistent with a partner don’t automatically point to a circulation problem.
-They may reflect differences in pressure, novelty, or self-awareness.
+They may reflect differences in pressure, novelty, self-awareness, or how arousal is unfolding in context.

 Acknowledging that isn’t blame.
 It’s explanation.